 While it may be tempting to go ahead with the project without the correct permits, it is never advisable.
 Remember, the permitting process is in place for your safety, ensuring that the new construction is secure and stable and abides by building laws.
 Proper permitting is also a safeguard for your pergola investment.
 Homeowners may be subject to fines and penalties if a pergola is installed without the appropriate permits.
-Even worse, skirting permitting requirements may force you to take the pergola down entirely at your own expense.
+Even worse, evading permitting requirements may force you to take the pergola down entirely at your own expense.
 Not to mention, you won’t have a beautiful pergola to show for your hard work, and you will have to start the project over.

-Obtaining a Planning Permit
+Obtaining a Planning Pergola Permit

 Remember Your HOA